Jim Byers explores Ontario's Southwest.

 “It doesn’t matter,” he said.
 “I’ve got tattoos and a bandana and ride a motorcycle.
 I’m in no position to judge.”

-I checked in for the night at the Lalor Estate Inn in nearby Dunnville, a massive, red brick home with a wraparound porch big enough for a rock concert and a huge lawn with towering, old trees.
+I checked in for the night at the Lalor Estate Inn (now closed, unfortunately) in nearby Dunnville, a massive, red brick home with a wraparound porch big enough for a rock concert and a huge lawn with towering, old trees.
 Co-owner Judy Brough made me feel like a long-lost friend and we chatted for a while before I hit the sack in a huge room with a sun room and old-style bath and a TV and sofa and old-time furnishings.
 (More later on this great place, including a visit by actress Hilary Swank.)

 The next morning she served up local strawberries piled onto a mountain of whipped cream and a crisp, golden waffle.
 I sat under gargantuan baskets overflowing with soft red begonias and admired the porch and the garden and the quiet of a southern Ontario town on a summer morning.